 Conduct and discipline issues are an essential component of pre-deployment and in-mission induction training, which is mandatory for all civilian, military and police peacekeeping personnel.

-Pre-deployment training for all international civilian staff is conducted by the Department of Peacekeeping Operations’ Integrated Training Service (ITS) at the Entebbe Support Base in Uganda (with effect from 1 January 2017).
+Pre-deployment training for all international civilian staff is conducted by the Department of Peace Operations’ Integrated Training Service (ITS) at the Entebbe Support Base in Uganda (with effect from 1 January 2017).
 International civilian staff members undergo this training, which includes dedicated segments on conduct and discipline, including the zero tolerance policy, en route to deployments in field missions.

 Troop- and police-contributing countries are responsible for providing mandatory pre-deployment training for military and police personnel.
 This training is usually delivered by peacekeeping training institutions operating on a national or regional/sub-regional basis.
 Pre-deployment training provided by troop- and police-contributing countries must meet the standards set by the United Nations and must address UN standards of conduct and the prohibition of sexual exploitation and abuse.